ewanhowell5195/MinecraftTitleGenerator/README.md

 #### First time setup:
 1. Install [Node.js](https://nodejs.org/)
 2. Clone the repo to your PC, add your changes, then navigate to the `scripts` directory in the repo.
 3. Open a terminal inside this directory.
-On Windows this can be done my typing `cmd` into the address bar in file explorer.
+On Windows this can be done by typing `cmd` into the address bar in file explorer.
 4. Run the command `npm i`

 #### Compiling: